bksubramanyarao/advanced-nodejs-express-boilerplate/README.md

 1. client and server model we send request from the browser to the server
 2. the server gets dynamic content from db or session
-3. renders a template with dynamic content and sends the template as response
+3. we use sessions to handle user authentication
-4. we use sessions to handle authentication
+4. the server renders a template with dynamic content and sends the template as response

 ## how to use